cawecoy/cawerd/README.md

 First off, make sure you have Ruby >= 2.1.0, Bundler, SQLite3 and Rails >= 4.2.2 installed.

-Then follow the steps below on Terminal to get the server-side application installed and running:
+Then follow the steps below on Terminal to get the server-side application installed and running locally:

 1. Clone respected git repository